Morzomb/All-jellyfin-media-server/README.md

     <img src="image/Isyrr.png">
 </div>

-Bienvenue sur le Repository All-jellyfin-media-server !
-Ce Repository contient tout ce dont vous avez besoin pour créer votre propre serveur multimédia Jellyfin avec Sonarr, Radarr, jellyseerr, Prowlarr, Jackett, qBittorrent et Gluetun (Nord VPN) dans un docker compose.
-Nous allons appeler la compilation de tous les conteneurs **Isyrr** pour que ca soit plus simple.
+Welcome to the All-jellyfin-media-server Repository!
+This repository contains everything you need to create your own Jellyfin media server with Sonarr, Radarr, Jellyseerr, Prowlarr, Jackett, qBittorrent, and Gluetun (Nord VPN) in a Docker Compose setup.
+We'll refer to the compilation of all containers as **Isyrr** to keep it simple.

 ![](https://img.shields.io/github/stars/Morzomb/All-jellyfin-media-server.svg)
 ![](https://img.shields.io/github/forks/Morzomb/All-jellyfin-media-server.svg)